Lhasa is a fantastic city and full of Buddhist pilgrimage sites. Read this new post to learn how to get to Lhasa, where to stay and what to see!

 Contact us for FREE Tibet travel planning

 The Land of Snows is the travel blog of Jamin “Lobsang” Lee.
 I have lived and worked in various areas of Tibet for over two decades and Travel extensively greater Himalaya region in Bhutan, Nepal and Ladakh, I have decades of experience traveling, climbing and trekking the Himalayas.
 Here i have shared Travel informations of Tibet and other region from his own direct experiences.
 I hope these information will help you make your Tibet travel plan.
-For direct Travel consultation and Tibet Travel Agency Recommendation, Contact us via contact page.
+For direct Travel consultation and Tibet Travel Agency Recommendations, Contact us via info@thelandofsnows.com.

 The Place of the Gods